nyarly/blog/_drafts/semantic-versioning-in-reverse.md

 useful, and reusable.

-Like everything in engineering, there are tradeoffs.
+Like everything in engineering, there are trade-offs.
-And one of the tradeoffs of resusable software is maintaining compatibility.
+And one of the trade-offs of resusable software is maintaining compatibility.

 When you find a library that